jaspector

 For construction, structural alteration, enlargement, relocation, or demolition of any building or structure, including sheds, decks, pools.
 Electrical, plumbing, and mechanical work also require separate trade permits.

+Not all construction work requires a permit in Portland, ME.
 The following work is generally exempt: Ordinary maintenance and repair not involving structural change; Painting, decorating, and finish work; Replacement of existing fixtures in kind (non-structural).
 Note: Refer to MUBEC Section 105.2 for the complete IRC/IBC exemption list; confirm with department for local additions.
+When in doubt, confirm with the local building department before starting work.